Codawah/Get-Started/README.md

 ```bash
 git clone https://github.com/<your-github-username>/Get-Started.git
 ```
-3. Go the the project directory: For example.
+3. Go the the project directory:
 For example, you can use this terminal /cmd and go inside the directory:
 ```bash
 cd get-started